Fix development installs with

 flit publishbuilds and uploads a wheel and an sdist.

-- Smarter ways of getting the information needed for upload:
+Smarter ways of getting the information needed for upload:

 If you have the keyring package installed, flit can use it to store your password, rather than keeping it in plain text in

 ~/.pypircdoes not already exist, and you are prompted for your username, flit will write it into that file.

 Include ‘LICENSE’ or ‘COPYING’ files in wheels.

 flit install --symlinkinside a virtualenv.

 Downstream packagers can use the

 FLIT_NO_NETWORKenvironment variable to stop flit downloading data from the network.